NavneetKanna/blog/_posts/2024-02-22-dlgrad-Behind-the-scenes.md

 ### Binary ops

-For 2D, the c function is
+For 2D, the C function is

 ```c
 // Handles all broadcasting shapes